texttochange/vusion-documentation/en/api/general_design.rst

 At the HTTP level, the response will always be 200 OK.
 There are a few exception to this:

 * the Authentication fail.
 In case the Authentication fail, an HTTP 401 is returned.
-* on an edit action, the item ID is not found (for example a participant’s phone number).
+* only on an edit action, the item ID is not found (for example a participant’s phone number).
 In such a case an HTTP 404 is returned.
 * note that server might return a HTTP 500 - internal error - in such a case, contact Vusion support with the following information: URL used, parameters and a copy/past of the response (or screenshot).

 The json responses will contain the field: status.
-The status value can be either ok or fail.
-Other field might be included depending of which feature has been used.
+The status value can be either **ok** or **fail**.
+Other fields might be included depending of which action has been called.

 For example after a success, the response body would look like:
 ::